 Courses from other departments, when approved by the advisor and the School of Art, may be applied to the major if deemed appropriate to the student's program of study.
-Art courses that do not have the same title and description as ASU catalog courses must have the approval of the School of Art standards committee.
+Art courses that do not have the same title and description as ASU catalog courses must have the approval of the School of Art Standards Committee.

 In addition to fulfilling the major requirements, students must meet all university graduation requirements and college degree requirements.
-See pages 79-83 for university graduation requirements and pages 247-248 for college degree requirements.
+See "University Graduation Requirements," page 81, and "College Degree Requirements," page 261.